Explore Project Runway TV locations!

 Supermodel Heidi Klum is the host and lead judge for Project Runway.
 At the end of each episode, when sending the losing contestant home, Klum says goodbye to them using her famous catchphrase, “Auf Wiedersehen.”
 The show’s other judges are designer Michael Kors, Elle magazine editor-at-large Nina Garcia, and a weekly guest judge.
 Style guru Tim Gunn is the contestants’ mentor.

 For the show’s first five seasons, Project Runway was shot on-location at Parsons: The New School for Design in New York City’s Fashion District.
-Tour-goers on the TMZ Tour NYC will see Parsons while cruising down Fifth Avenue toward Greenwich Village.
 The season finale of Project Runway is always filmed at Bryant Park Fashion Week, the pinnacle event of the fashion world, which is held every February and September at Bryant Park in Manhattan.
 Bryant Park is also seen on the Sex and the City Hotspots Tour.

 In April of 2008, the show’s producers, the Weinstein Company, announced their plans to move Project Runway from Bravo to the Lifetime Television network and to Los Angeles, beginning with Season 6.
 In turn, NBC Universal (the parent company of Bravo) filed a lawsuit against the Weinstein Company for violating its contract rights.
 Finally in April of 2009 the lawsuit was settled, with the Weinstein Company agreeing to pay NBC and undisclosed sum for the right to move the show to Lifetime.
 Project Runway returned to New York City for Season 7 on Lifetime.

 In addition to Parsons The New School for Design and Bryant Park, our unique New York City sightseeing tours will take you past several recognizable locations from Project Runway.
-On the New York Tour of TV & Movie Sites, catch a glimpse of America's favorite seafood restaurant, Red Lobster in Times Square.
+On the NYC TV & Movie Tour, catch a glimpse of America's favorite seafood restaurant, Red Lobster in Times Square.
 Season two's Santino did a hilarious impression of Tim Gunn and of a fake scenario in which Gunn and cast member Andraé had dinner dates at the restaurant.

 As you cruise down Fifth Avenue, keep an eye out for Cheap Jack's.
 When designers in season one were challenged to envision a collection for the year 2055, the twist was that they had to construct it using materials from the past—found at this vintage store.
 We'll also pass through the great neighborhood of Chelsea, home to the famed Flower District.
 Gorgeous plants and flowers line the three-block-long District, an open-air market for wholesale and retail florists.
 During season two, contestants snapped up all sorts of petals and greens to fashion garden party dresses.